itsMapleLeaf/lovenote/scenes/ryder/the_first_meeting.md

 Even if I am.
 Reina probably knows that.

-[Tabby] Oh, d’you know her?
+[Chris] Oh, d’you know her?

-Tabby caught me waving at Reina.
+Chris caught me waving at Reina.
 Note raised his head as well.

 [Ryder] Ah, yeah.
 She’s my twin sister.

-[Tabby] Oooh, we got a set of cute twins at the same time?
+[Chris] Oooh, we got a set of cute twins at the same time?
 Ain’t we lucky!

 She grins bright, throwing finger guns at me, and Runa chuckles.